xenharmonic-devs/sonic-weave/documentation/technical.md

 SonicWeave does not have classes and there's no `value.property` syntax.

-The language is weakly typed.
+The language is weakly typed and weakly valued.
 Logdivision is particularly leaky: `16 /_ 8` is rational `4/3` but `16 /_ 3` evaluates to a real (floating point) number.
 However most expressions that can be expressed as a radical (nth root) are exact.

 ## Operator precedence